Sergecage/Ex_data_analysis/README.md

 6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == “06037”).
 Which city has seen greater changes over time in motor vehicle emissions?

 The following questions and tasks in exploratory analysis is addressed.
 For each question / task a single plot is made.
+1.The total emissions have decreased in the US from 1999 to 2008 according to plot 1 2.Overall total emissions have decreased in Baltimore City, Maryland since 1999 to 2008.(according to plot 2) 3.The point  increased from 1999-2008.
+4. Emissions from coal combustion related sources have decreased in 1999-2008.
+5. Emissions in Baltimore City from motor vehicle sources have dropped in1999-2008 6.The greatest changes over time in motor vehicle emissions being pointed out in Los Angeles County.